ministryofjustice/moj-frontend/docs/components/search/_overview.md

 - inline layout
 - stacked layout

-### Inline layout with the GOV.UK search button
+### Inline layout with the GOV.UK button component

-The inline layout can be used with the GOV.UK primary or secondary search button.
+The inline layout can be used with the [GOV.UK primary or secondary button component](https://design-system.service.gov.uk/components/button/).

 {% example template="examples/default", colocated=true, height=125 %}